ShreyashKore/wonderous_compose/README.md

 Here 2 additional intermediate source sets are created to share code among web platforms.

 - `nonWeb` contains all the targets except JS and WASM.
-- `jsWasm` contains only the JS and WASM targets
+- `web` contains only the JS and WASM targets

 ## TODO